entomb/react-class-composer/README.md

   "button",
   {
     /**
-     * Base: base classes, will allways be applied
+     * Base: base classes, will always be applied
      */
     base: [
       "btn",